 David O. Selznick and Jennifer Jones were married in 1949 after his divorce was finalized.
-David Selznick and Jennifer Jones had one child together, daughter Mary Selznick (b.
-1954) and remained a couple until his death in 1965.
+They had one child together, daughter Mary Selznick (b.
+1954), and remained a couple until his death in 1965.

 Other movies, roles, and notable co-stars for Jennifer Jones during the 1940's and 1950's included:

 - Emma Bovary in the biographical movie Madame Bovary (1949).
 Madame Bovary cast: James Mason, Van Heflin, Louis Jourdan, Harry Morgan (M*A*S*H), and Ellen Corby (The Waltons).

 - Carrie Meeber in the romantic drama Carrie (1952).
 Carrie cast: Laurence Olivier, and Eddie Albert (Green Acres).